 The sampling rate for triggered or event-based monitoring requires determining how fast to sample as well as how long to sample before and after the event.
 Setting the sampling rate can be done by determining how many samples per unit length of the bridge are to be collected.
 One sample per foot is recommended.
 To determine the sample rate, the test designer can obtain the speed limit for the roadway and add 10-20 mph to account for speeding vehicles traveling above the speed limit.

+Sampling Rate=Vroadway+Vspeeding*1hr1mile*5280ft3600s*samplesft

 Vroadway – speed limit of the roadway (mph)